What You’ll Learn 🖥️

 Values settings

-The digital meter display widget offers three value settings:
+The digital meter widget offers three value settings:

 Value type